petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-security/claritys-authentication-and-sso-requirements.md

 Let's take a look at Clarity's authentication and SSO requirements.

-### Seamlessly integrate Liferay with their existing SSO solution (i.e. Okta)
+### Seamlessly integrate Liferay with their existing SSO solution

 Like many organizations, Clarity is already using an SSO solution to grant access to organization applications and services.
-To reduce cost and improve user experience, Clarity want to continue using their existing solutions.
+To reduce cost and improve user experience, Clarity wants to continue using their existing solutions.
 With support for leading IdM and SSO services and protocols, Liferay can facilitate this integration and remove the need for additional login credentials.

 ![Liferay supports these IdM and SSO services.](./claritys-authentication-and-sso-requirements/images/01.png)